 Program Educational Objectives (PEOs) are statements that describe the career and professional accomplishments that the program is preparing the graduates to achieve.
 PEO’s are measured 4–5 years after graduation.
 They are set in order to measure the effectiveness of the program, and to check whether it has prepared the students to deal with the real world, where they could apply and use the skills and knowledge they’ve learned to good use.

 BoS consists of members including internal faculty members, students, alumni, academic experts, and industry experts.
 Revision of curriculum and syllabus are done once in four years.
-However, minor revisions as and when required, recommended by the Program Assessment Committee (PAC), Department Advisory Board (DAB) and Board of Studies (BoS) are incorporated in the regulations/curricula/course content.
+However, minor revisions as and when required, recommended by the Quality Improvement Committee (QIC), Program Assessment Committee (PAC) and Board of Studies (BoS) are incorporated in the regulations/curricula/course content.
 The overall curriculum is prepared through a consultative process among various stake holders.
 Initially a brainstorming meeting is arranged with all the stakeholders by carefully considering the important parameters such as Department Vision, Mission, Program Educational Objectives (PEOs), Program Outcomes (POs), Program Specific Outcomes(PSOs), inputs from external stakeholders and benchmarking of curriculum against similar programs run by leading educational institutions in India and abroad.
 The drafted curriculum and the syllabi is reviewed in Board of Studies meeting by the BoS members and the recommendations suggested in Board of Studies meeting by the BoS members are incorporated in the curriculum and syllabi.

-Program Assessment Committee consists of Program Coordinator, Module Coordinator and faculty representatives.
+Quality Improvement Committee consists of Program Coordinator, Module Coordinator and faculty representatives.
 Chaired by Program Coordinator, the committee monitors the attainment of POs and PEOs.
 It evaluates program effectiveness and proposes necessary changes for continuous improvement.
 Its role is to prepare periodic reports, records on program activities, progress, status or other special reports for management key stake holders.
-PAC also motivates the faculty and students towards attending workshops, developing projects, working models, paper publications and research.
+QIC also motivates the faculty and students towards attending workshops, developing projects, working models, paper publications and research.
 The committee interacts with students, faculty, Program Coordinators, Module Coordinator and outside/community agencies (through their representation) in facilitating program educational objectives.
-PAC meets atleast once in 6 months to review the program and submits reports to Department Advisory Board.
+QIC meets atleast once in 6 months to review the program and submits reports to Program Assessment Committee (PAC).

-The DAB is composed of members from renowned institutions as well as members from industry, alumni and members of faculty of the department, Head of the Department and student representatives.
-It receives the report of the Program Assessment Committee and monitors the progress of the program.
+The PAC is composed of members from renowned institutions as well as members from industry, alumni and members of faculty of the department, Head of the Department and student representatives.
+It receives the report of the QIC and monitors the progress of the program.
 The board discusses on current and future issues related to programs.
 It develops and recommends new or revised program goals and objectives.
-The main objective of DAB is making up to date with the latest requirements of the industry and incorporating necessary components in the curriculum as much as possible.
+The main objective of PAC is making up to date with the latest requirements of the industry and incorporating necessary components in the curriculum as much as possible.
 The committee also reviews and analyzes the gap between curriculum and Industry requirement and gives necessary feedback or advice actions.
-DAB encourage for industry-institute interactions to bridge up curriculum/industry gap and suggest quality improvement initiatives to enhance employability.
+PAC encourage for industry-institute interactions to bridge up curriculum/industry gap and suggest quality improvement initiatives to enhance employability.
 It also proposes necessary action plan for skill development of students, required for entrepreneurship development and quality improvement.
-DAB also identifies and suggest thrust areas to conduct various activities (final year projects, training courses and additional experiments to meet PEOs.
-DAB members assist in redefining existing PEO’s, aligning of PEO’s to the mission statements and defining program specific outcomes.
-DAB meets once in a year to review the programs.
+PAC also identifies and suggest thrust areas to conduct various activities (final year projects, training courses and additional experiments to meet PEOs.
+PAC members assist in redefining existing PEO’s, aligning of PEO’s to the mission statements and defining program specific outcomes.
+PAC meets once in a year to review the programs.